WeeJeWel/how-to-be-a-great-programmer/code-can-be-finished.md

-# Code can be done
+# Code can be finished

 * Many open source projects don't get any traction and die.
 * Some open source projects get traction and get used a lot.